-The Autism Spectrum Graduate Certificate is a specialized program of study for professionals seeking to gain expertise in supporting the unique needs of learners on the autism spectrum in diverse settings.
-Through participation in coursework that includes embedded field experiences, candidates will acquire applied knowledge of current theory, research, and practice to guide them in working with autistic individuals from early childhood to adulthood.
-The certificate is designed for current graduate students or post-graduate professionals from a variety of disciplines.
-Candidates may include educators, therapists, advocates, family members, adults who identify as autistic, and others from a variety of fields and backgrounds.
+The Autism Spectrum Graduate Certificate offers a specialized program of study for professionals seeking to gain competence in providing meaningful support for autistic children, youth and adults on the autism spectrum from all walks of life.
+Through participation in coursework and relevant field experiences, candidates will acquire applied knowledge of contemporary theory, research and emergent issues to guide them in their respective professions across settings.
+Emphasis is on advancing humanistic, inclusive and neurodiversity affirming practices that are grounded in the values, preferences and lived experiences of autistic people.
+The certificate is designed for graduate students or post-graduate professionals representing diverse disciplines, including educators, therapists, advocates, self-advocates, family members, and others from a variety of fields and backgrounds.

-The Autism Spectrum Graduate Certificate program offers a comprehensive plan of study comprising specialized courses that are linked to highly relevant field experiences and portfolio documentation for demonstrating professional competencies in autism spectrum related knowledge and skills.
+The Autism Spectrum Graduate Certificate program offers a comprehensive plan of study comprising specialized courses that are linked to highly relevant field experiences for demonstrating professional competencies in autism spectrum related knowledge and skills.

 Field experiences explicitly support opportunities to apply theoretical constructs, conduct and interpret assessments, and design and implement curriculum, instruction and intervention practices with diverse learners on the autism spectrum in a variety of educational and therapeutic contexts.

 Field experiences are closely aligned with each of the four Autism Spectrum certificate courses.
 The majority of field experiences may be carried out in a respective school, clinic or program site where a candidate is working or has access to engaging with autistic learners.
 Candidates who are not working with this population, or otherwise do not have access to autistic learners, will be supported by faculty to identify appropriate settings among our partner school, clinical and community field sites.

 While conducting field experiences, candidates will be offered guidance from highly knowledgeable and experienced faculty and field site mentors.